-At this point, you already know how useful Ninja Tables is when it comes to organizing and designing a data table.
+At this point, you already know how useful Ninja Tables is in organizing and designing a data table.
 You will come across a lot of advanced features in this WordPress table plugin apart from the regular ones.
 So, how to use Ninja Tables and get the most out of it?

 This plugin has a vast range of features, and it’s quite natural to lose track of all of it!
 So, here we have a short explanation of a few Ninja Tables features that can come in handy.